m-j/nuget-downloader/README.md

 To install dependencies, compile and link index.js to command: `nuget-downloader`

 Now you can type `nuget-downloader` in terminal and execute from any folder

+# Updating

+`npm uninstall -g nuget-downloader`

+Then install new version and link it again